MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

     * Bring up App Academy if they ask for details.
 Also mention online courses like Coursera, Ruby Monk, etc.
 * *End:* "I've now built two games in Javascript and one full-stack web app using Bootstrap and Rails.
 I want to join [company] because [...]."

 Notice that each part of the story includes specific details such as time/place, projects, and accomplishments.
+A few specifics are critical for your listener to fully undestand your story.

 ## Questions to expect